cometbft/cometbft/docs/architecture/adr-082-e2e-abci++.md

 5:<DeliverTx> <DeliverTx> <DeliverTx> <DeliverTx> <DeliverTx>
 6:<DeliverTx> <DeliverTx> <DeliverTx> <EndBlock> <Commit>
 ```
-Parse error shown above represent an error that happened at grammar slot
+The parse error shown above represents an error that happened at the grammar slot
 `DeliverTx : ∙<DeliverTx>`, specifically an error occurs at token
 `I[18]=<Commit> (217,225) <Commit>` which is 18th token in the whole
-execution, at line 4 column 37.
+execution, at line 4, column 37.
 Instead of `<Commit>` the grammar was
 expecting either `<EndBlock>` or another `<DeliverTx>`.
 In addition, the output shows the lines around the line with an error.
-Notice here that the parser can return a lot of errors.
-Usually, the error
+Notice here that the parser can return many errors because the parser returns an error at every point at which the parser fails to parse
+a grammar production.
+Usually, the error of interest is the one that has
-that happens later in the execution is more important.
-This is why at the
+parsed the largest number of tokens.
+This is why, at the
-moment we are printing last 10, however this is part of the configuration and can be changed.
+moment, we are printing the last 10 errors; however, this is part of the configuration and can be changed.